Spleen removal - child - dischargeSplenectomy - child - discharge; Spleen removal - child - discharge

 - Let your child's doctor know if your child will be traveling out of the country.
 Your child may need to carry extra antibiotics, take precautions against malaria, and make sure immunizations are up to date.

 - Tell all of your child's health care providers (dentist, doctors, nurses, or nurse practitioners) that your child does not have a spleen.

-- Ask your child's doctor or nurse about a special bracelet for your child to wear that says your child does not have a spleen.
+- Ask your child's provider about a special bracelet for your child to wear that says your child does not have a spleen.

 After surgery, most babies and infants (younger than 12 to 15 months) can take as much formula or breast milk as they want.
 Ask your child's doctor first if this is right for your baby.
-Your child's doctor or nurse may tell you how to add extra calories to formula.
+Your child's provider may tell you how to add extra calories to formula.

 Give toddlers and older children regular, healthy foods.
-The doctor or nurse will tell you about any changes you should make.
+The provider will tell you about any changes you should make.

 When to Call the Doctor

 - Your child's temperature is above 101°F (38.3°C).

 - The surgical wounds are bleeding, are red or warm to the touch, or have a thick, yellow, green, or milky drainage.